feyeandal/feye.website/data/blog/pnmxsotma2022.md

 summary: 'I co-organized the annual Pista ng Mapa and State of the Map Asia 2022 in Legazpi, Albay last 21-25, 2022.'
 ---

-A month ago, [Pista ng Mapa](https://pistangmapa.org/) and [State of the Map Asia 2022](https://www.facebook.com/SotmAsia) was held in Legazpi City, Albay.
+A month ago, [Pista ng Mapa](https://pistangmapa.org/) (PnM) and [State of the Map Asia 2022](https://www.facebook.com/SotmAsia) (SotMA) was held in Legazpi City, Albay.
 It was the first time we organized a face-to-face conference since the pandemic.
 For the past two years, we have been conducting Pista ng Mapa online since it was impossible to arrange an in-person conference given the risks of the pandemic.

 ![PnM x SotMA 2022 Main Image](/static/images/pnmxsotma2022_main.jpg)